tenebrius1/tp/docs/DeveloperGuide.md

 {:.no_toc}

 1. List all tutors.
-    1. Prerequisites: There are tutors are in the tutor list.
+    1. Prerequisites: There are tutors are in the Tutor List.
     2. Test case: `list t`<br>
-       Expected: All stored tutors are shown in the tutor list, with a result message `Listed all tutors!`.
+       Expected: All stored tutors are shown in the Tutor List, with a result message `Listed all tutors!`.
-2. List all tutors from the tutor list after a `find` command
+2. List all tutors from the Tutor List after a `find` command
    1. Prerequisites: List all tutors using the `list t` command.
 There exists multiple tutors in the list.
-Perform a `find` command such that the tutor list shows less than actual number of tutors.
+Perform a `find` command such that the Tutor List shows less than actual number of tutors.
    2. Test case: `list t`<br>
       Expected: Filter from the `find` will be cleared and all tutors are shown in the endpoint list, with a result message `Listed all tutors!`.
 3. List all students
-    1. Prerequisites: All students are in the student list.
+    1. Prerequisites: All students are in the Student List.
     2. Test case: `list s`<br>
-       Expected: All students are shown in the student list, with a result message `Listed all students!`.
+       Expected: All students are shown in the Student List, with a result message `Listed all students!`.
-4. List all students from the student list after a `find` command
+4. List all students from the Student List after a `find` command
     1. Prerequisites: List all students using the `list s` command.
 There exists multiple students in the list.
-Perform a `find` command such that the student list shows less than actual number of students.
+Perform a `find` command such that the Student List shows less than actual number of students.
     2. Test case: `list s`<br>
-       Expected: Filter from the `find` will be cleared and all students are shown in the student list, with a result message `Listed all students!`.
+       Expected: Filter from the `find` will be cleared and all students are shown in the Student List, with a result message `Listed all students!`.
-5. List all tutor from the tutor list after a `clear t` command
+5. List all tutor from the Tutor List after a `clear t` command
     1. Prerequisites: List all tutors using the `list t` command.
 There exists multiple tutors in the list.
-Perform a `clear t` command such that all tutors are cleared from the tutor list.
+Perform a `clear t` command such that all tutors are cleared from the Tutor List.
     2. Test case: `list t`<br>
-       Expected: No tutors are shown in the tutor list, with a result message saying `List is empty!`.
+       Expected: No tutors are shown in the Tutor List, with a result message saying `List is empty!`.
-6. List all students from the student list after a `clear s` command
+6. List all students from the Student List after a `clear s` command
     1. Prerequisites: List all students using the `list s` command.
 There exists multiple students in the list.
-Perform a `clear s` command such that all students are cleared from the student list.
+Perform a `clear s` command such that all students are cleared from the Student List.
     2. Test case: `list s`<br>
-       Expected: No students are shown in the student list, with a result message saying `List is empty!`.
+       Expected: No students are shown in the Student List, with a result message saying `List is empty!`.

-### Clear Tutor/Student list
+### Clear Tutor/Student List
 {:.no_toc}

-1. Clear all tutors from the tutor list
+1. Clear all tutors from the Tutor List
     1. Prerequisites: None
     2. Test case: `clear t`<br>
        Expected: All tutors are cleared from the list with a result message `Tutor data has been cleared!`.
     3. Test case: `clear t 123`<br>
-       Expected: Tutor list not cleared with a result message `Invalid command format! ...`.
+       Expected: Tutor List not cleared with a result message `Invalid command format! ...`.
-2. Clear all students from the student list
+2. Clear all students from the Student List
     1. Prerequisites: None
     2. Test case: `clear s`<br>
        Expected: All students are cleared from the list with a result message `Student data has been cleared!`.
     3. Test case: `clear s 123`<br>
-       Expected: Student list not cleared with a result message `Invalid command format! ...`.
+       Expected: Student List not cleared with a result message `Invalid command format! ...`.

 ### Saving data
 {:.no_toc}